Antiblue643/AntiAuto/README.md

 # Welcome to The AntiAuto!

 The AntiAuto is a Fantasy computer.
 I made this with Python and Pygame.
 In the universe for my Snapverse games, The AntiAuto is a desktop computer, and a successor to the Vectormaster.

+The disk has 2 folders: demos/ and experimental/

+Demos are like the VectorMaster, simple, mostly-working demos.
+The experimental folder however, is code I use for testing or messing around.
+That means it may include code that might work, might not work, or outright crash the emulator.

 ## Features